VSEflow/EasyGraphDocs/docs/gettingstarted.md

 The following video shows how to enter the serial number key in order to activate the software.
 Multiple serial keys for different log.flow devices can be saved and managed.
 The dashes (:material-arrow-right: **-** ) in the serial key do not need to be entered.

-<video controls="" src="img/logflowsetkey.mp4"> </video>
+<video controls="" src="img/logflowsetkey.mp4" style="border-radius: 5px;"> </video>

 By right-clicking, you can also add a label to the key to remember which device it belongs to.
-Alternatively you could for example add your customer id here to find it easily later when you want to [update the software](uiguide.html#update-check).
+Alternatively you could for example add your customer id here to find it easily later when you want to [update the software](uiguide.md#update-check).

 ### Online Activation